datoga/datoga.github.io/source/_posts/hello-world.md

 Yes, I love [Go](https://play.golang.org/).
 With the same effort that you would need in different languages you get a much more quality code (in terms of readibility and maintainability) and very efficient results, with nearly the performance you get in C/C++ or Rust.

 This blog begins a journey.
-I have decided to focus my career on polish my code skills, revisiting the well-known principles (SOLID design, clean code, etc.) but also learning the newest techniques and tools to achieve the best results in terms of quality and performance.
+I have decided to focus my career to polish my code skills, revisiting the well-known principles (SOLID design, clean code, etc.) and learning the newest techniques and tools to achieve the best results in terms of quality and performance.